celestiaorg/celestia-app/x/qgb/README.md

 The smart contract implementation is in [quantum-gravity-bridge](https://github.com/celestiaorg/quantum-gravity-bridge/).

-The orchestrator and relayer implementations are in [orchestrator-relayer](https://github.com/celestiaorg/orchestrator-relayer/).
+For QGB v2, the orchestrator and relayer implementations will be in a separate repository.
+Links will be added subsequently.

 QGB v1 implementation, including the orchestrator and relayer, is in the [qgb-integration](https://github.com/celestiaorg/celestia-app/tree/qgb-integration) branch.